 5 Summer Health and Safety Tips for Kids

-Pediatrician Truc Dinh, M.D., shares five things every parent should know to keep their children happy and healthy during the summer.
+Pediatrician Truc Dinh, MD, shares five things every parent should know to keep their children happy and healthy during the summer.

 - Screen time.
-During the summer, encourage your child or children to go outside and be active.
+During the summer, encourage your children to go outside and be active.
 It is recommended that every child get at least 30 minutes of playtime a day.
 Try to minimize the screen time to no more than an hour a day.

 Learn more about Dr. Dinh or make an appointment with an Ochsner pediatrician.